Azure/open-service-broker-azure/contrib/k8s/examples/sql/README.md

 The easiest way to use the Azure SQL Database service is to use the `azure-sql` service to provision both a DBMS and a new database.

 The `sql-instance.yaml` manifest will create an instance using the `azure-sql` service using the `basic` plan.
 This will result in a new Azure SQL Database that includes both the DBMS and the database.
-The `sql-binding.yaml` will create a binding for the to this new database, ultimately resulting in a new Kubernetes secret named `example-sql-secret`.
+The `sql-binding.yaml` manifest will create a binding for the to this new database, ultimately resulting in a new Kubernetes secret named `example-sql-secret`.
 Once created, you can use this secret in an application to connect to the new Azure SQL Database instance.

 ## Advanced Usage